mehrvarz/tremote_plugin_play_stream_cvlc/README.md

 TRemote plugin **play_stream_cvlc** implements an internet radio streamer.
 This is useful sample code, demonstrating how things can be implemented in the context of a TRemote plugin.
-This is also a very useful standalone internet radio streamer.
-It is reliable and fun to use.
+This is also a very useful standalone application that is reliable and fun to use.